drop-target-pinball/coroutine/README.md

 }
 ```

-In the main application loop, the `Post` function is called to queue an event.
+In the main application loop, call the `Post` function to queue an event.
-The `Tick` function should then be called to resume coroutines that are waiting
+The `Tick` function should then be called once for each loop iteration to
-for the events that have been queued or to resume coroutines that have timers
-that have expired.
+resume coroutines as needed.
 For example:

 ```go
 ticker := time.NewTicker(16670 * time.Microsecond) // 60 fps